Law, Politics and Economics

 International relations theory

-This line of research addresses some basic aspects of Western theory and the main paradigms of international relations (realism, liberalism and constructivism); it endeavours to move away from the traditional view of these three paradigms, and addresses issues that have emerged in the discipline in recent years, including critical theory, post-structuralism, feminism and non-Western theories.
+This line of research addresses, on the one hand, some fundamental aspects of Western theory and the main paradigms of international relations (realism, liberalism and constructivism), and, on the other hand, it seeks to challenge the traditional vision of the three aforementioned paradigms.
+It also addresses topics such as critical theory, post-structuralism, feminism, the sociology of power (or the DAP perspective) and non-Western theories that have emerged in this discipline in recent years.

 Dr Lluc Vidal López